OPM/ResInsight-UserDocumentation/content/getting-started/download-and-install/BuildInstructions.md

 from Simulia on the build computer.
 The path to the ABAQUS ODB API folder containing header files and library files must be specified.
 Leaving this option blank gives a build without ODB support.
 ResInsight has been built and tested with ABAQUS ODB API version 6.14-3 on Windows 7/8/10 and RedHat Linux 6.

+#### HDF5

+HDF5 is used to read SourSimRL result files.
+On Windows this is optional, while on Linux the installed HDF5 library will be used if present.

+Use an advanced flag RESINSIGHT_HDF5_BUNDLE_LIBRARIES to include HDF5 libraries in the installation package.

+Tested with 1.8.18 on windows, and default installation on RedHat 6.